pookjw/Practice_Swift_for_TensorFlow/Predict_Hangul/README.md

 ## Prepare Training, Validation Dataset

 Download Hangul PHD08 Dataset from ChonBuk National University. ([DropBox Link](https://www.dropbox.com/s/69cwkkqt4m1xl55/phd08.alz?dl=0), [Source](http://cv.jbnu.ac.kr/index.php?mid=notice&document_srl=189)) This Dataset is compressed as `.alz`.
 (I don't know why they did this.)
-To extract this you have to use `.al`z extractor like [Bandizip](https://en.bandisoft.com/bandizip/) (Windows version is free, but macOS version is paid).
+To extract this you have to use `.alz` extractor like [Bandizip](https://en.bandisoft.com/bandizip/) (Windows version is free, but macOS version is paid).

 In Hangul PHD08 Dataset, there are total 2,350 hangul image files like below.